UKCloud/documentation/articles/openstack/ostack-how-manage-accounts-portal.md

 ## Removing a Corsham Region 5 OpenStack account via the UKCloud Portal

 > [!NOTE]
-    > This section is    only relevant for the OSP-10 Corsham Openstack;region 5.
-For help removing users from Farnborough, Region 6, and Corsham, Region 5-2 contact UKCloud support.
+> This section is only relevant for OpenStack environments in Region 5 (Corsham).
+For help removing users from OpenStack environments in Region 6 (Farnborough) and Region 5-2 (Corsham), contact UKCloud Support.

 If you want to remove an OpenStack user account, you must first revoke the user's permissions to all OpenStack projects before deleting the account.